Bahnhofplatz

 Marktbreit

-After a few steps you have reached Marktbreit's town hall.
+After a few steps you have reached the Marktbreit town hall.

-The Renaissance-style town hall was built in 1579/81 according to plans and under the guidance of the stonemason and master craftsman Hans Keesenbrod from Segnitz.
+The Renaissance-style town hall was built in 1579/81 according to plans and under the direction of the stonemason and master craftsman Hans Keesenbrod from Segnitz.

 Marktbreit was an important trading centre between Würzburg and Regensburg in the Middle Ages.

-The house was a multifunctional building, with a market hall in the basement, council chamber and consistory chamber on the upper floor.
+The house was a multifunctional building, with a market hall in the basement, council chamber and consistorial parlour on the upper floor.

-On the corner, as well as on the gable end, rises the statue of the knight St. George killing the lindworm with his lance as a landmark of the market town.
-The statue of St. George on the gable was the symbol of the customs right for shipping on the Main and was visible to the boatmen on the river from afar.
+The statue of the knight St George, who kills the lindworm with his lance, stands on the corner, as well as on the gable end, as a symbol of the market town.
+The statue of St George on the gable was the symbol of the customs law for shipping on the Main and could be seen from afar by boatmen on the river.
 The statue at the corner of the town hall symbolised market justice.
-On the first floor is the festival hall and the richly paneled former council hall, now the wedding hall.
+On the first floor is the festival hall and the richly panelled former council chamber, now the wedding hall.

 Marktstr.
 4